V-Sekai/manuals/decisions/20211031-run-the-maintance-scripts-from-windows-in-unix-mode-with-msys2.md

-# Run the maintenance scripts from Windows in Unix mode with msys2
+# Proposed: Run the maintenance scripts from Windows in Unix mode with msys2

 - Status: proposed <-- draft | rejected | accepted | deprecated | superseded by -->